rei/rei-cedar-docs/docs/components/form-group/README.md

 CdrFormGroup is a simple wrapper component that allows for composing various form layouts.

-Should be passed form elements that are logically related
+Should be passed form elements that are logically related.

+## Default

 <cdr-doc-example-code-pair repository-href="/src/components/formGroup"
 :sandbox-data="$page.frontmatter.sandboxData" :model="{ex: []}">